Abibubble/ms3-the-bar-blade/TESTING.md

 * &#128100; The Delete Cocktail modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.
 * &#128272; The Delete Category modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.
 * &#128100; The Delete Profile modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.
+* &#128100; The Delete User modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.

 ---